Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

 When the variational principle is used to derive the HF or HFB equations, the density-dependent part has also to be varied, leading to the so-called rearrangement term in the mean field, which in the non-relativistic case is given by

-Given the strength of the density-dependent potential, this rearrangement term represents an important component of the HF or HFB mean field and it cannot be overlooked.
+Given the typical values of $t_{3}$, this rearrangement term represents an important component of the HF or HFB mean field and it cannot be overlooked.
 It enters in the expressions of many quantities like chemical potentials, quasiparticle excitation energies, etc..

 In the evaluation of symmetry-restored energies based on HFB intrinsic states, instead of the mean values of the HFB theory we have to consider kernels of the Hamiltonian between different HFB states.
-In the case of density-dependent forces, when evaluating the kernels, some kind of prescription has to be implemented for this term.
-It is noted that same problem arises in the implementation of the generator coordinate method.
+In the case of density-dependent forces some kind of prescription has to be given for the evaluation of the Hamiltonian kernels.
+This requirement also arises in the implementation of the generator coordinate method.

-There are a few fundamental requirements that can be used to guide the choice of the prescription:
+There are a few fundamental requirements that must be used to guide the choice of the prescription: